Oaklight/ToolRegistry/docs/source/openai.md

 ### Important Implementation Notes:

-1. **Consecutive Function Calls**:

-   - The conversation may require multiple rounds of tool calls
-   - Each response from the LLM could trigger new tool calls
+The implementation should handle [consecutive function calls](examples) as the conversation may require multiple rounds of tool calls, with each response from the LLM potentially triggering new tool calls.
-   - Your implementation should handle this recursive nature

-2. **Error Handling**:

-   - Always validate tool call arguments before execution. **ToolRegistry does this for you.**
-   - Handle cases where tools might fail or return errors
-   - Consider timeout mechanisms for long-running operations
+Error handling is crucial; always validate tool call arguments before execution, as the ToolRegistry does this for you.
+Handle cases where tools might fail or return errors, and consider timeout mechanisms for long-running operations.

-3. **State Management**:

-   - Maintain conversation history including all tool calls/responses
-   - Track the sequence of tool executions for debugging
+State management involves maintaining conversation history, including all tool calls and responses, tracking the sequence of tool executions for debugging, and considering conversation state persistence.
-   - Consider implementing conversation state persistence

-4. **Performance Considerations**:
-   - Minimize unnecessary tool calls
-   - Cache frequent tool responses when appropriate
-   - Monitor and optimize tool execution time
+Performance considerations include minimizing unnecessary tool calls, caching frequent tool responses when appropriate, and monitoring and optimizing tool execution time.

 ## Complete Python Script